LEVEL 1: Consistent Activity

 Squats: Bodyweight Standard

-LEVEL 3: Full Body Routine!
+LEVEL 3: Consistent Full Body!

 At this level, we want to make sure that we're ticking all the boxes for strength training, which is:

-Overhead press
+Vertical press

 Vertical pull

-Vertical push
+Horizontal push

 We can, of course, add in extras like plyometric movements, carries, etc.

-Overhead Press: Bodyweight
+Bodyweight

-LEVEL 4: Specific Results
+LEVEL 4: Consistent Challenges

 Strength endurance